Accessibility and Lecture Recording

 Our approach is widely flexible and enables choices of formats and pedagogy.
 The lecture recording policy confirms that recordings are primarily an additional resource for students, rather than a substitute for attendance, so the recording and slides provide the ‘alternative format’ to enhance the accessibility of a live-delivered lecture.

 Some lecturers’ notes and slides provide considerable text to support the recorded audio.
-Replay recordings will support a wide range of accessibility and inclusivity needs, including those:
+Replay recordings support a wide range of accessibility and inclusivity needs, including those:

 • who have dyslexia or other learning needs;